pmt/FBchatbot/README.md

 	4. Facebook Developer Account - You need this to link your bot from running on your computer to hooking up to your facebook page you created.

 	5. Facebook page- You hook your chatbot up to this.
 	So when you visit "DukeBot" you can get it to respond to you automatically.

 	6. LocalTunnel- this is used to get secure callbacks approved on Facebook.
-	If that doesn't make any sense just know it physically makes it possible for your code on your computer to connect to facebook.
+	If that doesn't make any sense just know it makes it possible for your code on your computer to connect to facebook.
 If that doesn't make sense scream out loud bots suck and I will come help you!

 ------------------------------------------------------------------------------------------------------------------------